Use-Lunar/.github/profile/README.md

 # Lunar

-Lunar is a proxy in beta.
+Lunar is an unblocking network focused on delivering a user-friendly experience.